 The basic principles of societal marketing include four – these principles state how societal marketing functions and how it makes a profit to the organizations.

-> This picture clears how societal marketing begins and works on achieving a company’s profits.
+This picture shows how societal marketing begins and works to achieve a company’s profits.

-> If you consider embracing the social concept of marketing these four principles should be followed.
+If you consider embracing the social concept of marketing these four principles should be followed.

 First of all, identify the target social group that your business wants to deal with.
 Your target market should be matching with your company’s capacity to serve them better than competitors.
 You should realize satisfying them is a key to a competitive position and sustaining your business.